Real-Skill/javascript-tasks/README.md

 ```

 * To use **firstLetterUp**  for each word in **someText**,  just add it behind **|** ```data.someText | firstLetterUp```
-* Bind the contents of the upper text input(model) to display them inside the h3 tag and use on him default filter provided by angular: ```uppercase```
+* Bind the contents of the upper text input(model) to display them inside the h3 tag.
+Use on him default filter provided by angular: ```uppercase```

+###Completion

+Expected result of this exercise is to display upper input value capitalised with appropriate filter below the table.
+Moreover, You should create
+and use your custom filters to achieve following results in the table:

+**To be, or not to be...** should be filtered to ***"To be, or not to be..."*** and displayed in the first row
+**The Hobbit: The Battle of the Five Armies** should be filtered to ***Te obbit: Te Battle of te Five Armies*** and displayed in the second row
+**Visit BBC News for up-to-the-minute news, breaking news, video, audio and stories.** should be filtered to
+***Visit Bbc News For Up-To-The-Minute News, Breaking News, Video, Audio And Stories.*** and displayed in the last row.

 Good luck!